Due to the corona pandemic measures, the Leiden-Mayflower400 conference will be held online.

 While a century ago, as a recent exhibition at Pilgrim Hall Museum in Plymouth, Mass., has shown, the tercentenary of the founding of Plymouth in 1920 was, “unabashedly, a celebration of America’s founding,” such a blithely nationalist narrative no longer is acceptable in an age in which we have become increasingly aware of the need to find more inclusive ways to memorialize “difficult” histories in all their historical, ideological, and ethical complexities.

-The international Leiden Mayflower 400 conference will take place online on August 26-28, 2020.
+The international Leiden Mayflower 400 conference will take place online via MS Teams on August 26-28, 2020.
 More than thirty international scholars from Europe and the U.S. will participate.
-Because of the different times zones of the participants, the sessions will be held from 15:00 (3 pm) to 21:00 (9pm) Leiden time, with breaks.
-The keynote lecture by Prof. Francis Bremer and the two round tables will be open (online) to the public (after registration).
+Because of the different times zones of the participants, the sessions will be held from 15:00 (3 pm) to 21:00 (9pm) CEST (local time Leiden); see program below.
+The keynote lecture by Prof. Francis Bremer (Wed.
+August 26, 20:00-21:00 CEST) and the two plenary round tables (Thursday, August 27, 19:30-20:45: Native American roundtable led by Paula Peters; Friday, August 28.
+16:45-18:00: roundtable in honor of Jeremy Bangs) will be open (online) to the public after registration.

 Parallel Panels 1 + 2

 James Ring Adams (National Museum of the American Indian - Smithsonian), What They Should Have Known